 • A listing of every other person who may have been involved

-If you are interested in a law firm comprised of more than one attorney, find out what percentage of work is delegated to each individual.
-Lastly, make sure a plan is in place should your attorney fall ill or be otherwise unable to assist you during a court proceeding.
+If you are interested in a law firm with multiple partners, find out what percentage of work each attorney will be handling.
+Lastly, create a plan in case your attorney becomes sick or is otherwise unable to assist you during a court proceeding.

 FREE 15-Minute Consultation